andyroo2000/andyroo2000.github.io/_posts/2013-09-06-Hacker_School_and_New_Strategy.markdown

 next.
 There is just moving forward.
 And when I'm done with that, there's [Learn Intermediate and Advanced JavaScript](http://javascriptissexy.com/learn-intermediate-and-advanced-javascript/).

 So, my course is clear...
-I'm some time to master the fundamentals and spend as much time as possible typing, tweaking and writing code.
+I need to spend some time to master the fundamentals and spend as much time as possible typing, tweaking and writing code.
 That is perhaps the biggest thing I learned while working on the Hacker School' code challenge: by attempting to solve this complex problem, I gained a